alexa-ngo/notes/analysis-of-algorithms.md

         a_list[pos + 1] = value
 ```

+In the worst case, the list starts out in reverse sorted order, so that all of the elements to the left of the "vacant" spot must be compared and shifted over.
+Although both bubble sort and insertion sort have the same worst-case time complexity, insertion sort is usually much faster.
+Lists do not usually fall into the worst case of an insertion sort, its inner loop does not have to perform as many comparisons.

 #### Facts/Terms
 * array of primitive-type values typically requires 24 bytes of header information (16 byes of object overhead, 4 bytes for the length, and 4 bytes of padding) plus the memory needed to store the values.